-No degradation proposed and no further review necessary.
+✓ No degradation was proposed in this permit action and no further review necessary.
 Facility did not apply for authorization to increase pollutant loading or to add additional pollutants to their discharge.

 AREA-WIDE WASTE TREATMENT MANAGEMENT & CONTINUING AUTHORITY:

 As per [10 CSR 20-6.010(2)(C)], an applicant may utilize a lower preference continuing authority when a higher level authority is available by submitting information as part of the application to the Department for review and approval, provided it does not conflict with any area-wide management plan approved under section 208 of the Federal Clean Water Act or any other regional sewage service and treatment plan approved for higher preference authority by the Department.